openturns/openturns/python/doc/theory/data_analysis/code_calibration.rst

 to get the distribution of the estimated parameter :math:`\hat{\vect{\theta}}`.
 In practice, we only have one single sample of :math:`n` observations.
-If this sample is large enough and correctly represents the variability of the observations, the bootstrap method allows to generate observations resamples, which, in turn, allow to get a sample of :math:`\hat{\vect{\theta}}`.
+If this sample is large enough and correctly represents the variability of the observations, the bootstrap method allows one to generate observations resamples, which, in turn, allow to get a sample of :math:`\hat{\vect{\theta}}`.
 An approximate distribution of :math:`\hat{\vect{\theta}}` can then be computed